blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 $ cd first_game
 ```

+## The Pyxel Editor

-You can view the resource file in the Pyxel resource editor using the following Pyxel command:
+You can view the resource file in the [Pyxel Editor](https://github.com/kitao/pyxel#how-to-create-resources) using the following Pyxel command:

 ```bash
 $ pyxel edit platformer.pyxres